yingweiwo

 Mechanism of Action

-A–002 is an orally administered‚ potent inhibitor of secretory phospholipase spla2(spla2)‚ including groups IIA‚ V‚ and X. Atherosclerosis is a disease of the arteries that results from inflammation and the build-up of plaque under the lining of the blood vessel.
-This build-up can cause vascular swelling and eventual rupture. spla2 levels have been shown to be elevated in patients with both stable and unstable coronary artery disease.
-Higher levels of the enzyme have been shown to predict an increased risk for future cardiovascular events such as heart attacks and stroke.
+A-002 is an orally administered, potent secretory phospholipase SPL2 (SPL2) inhibitor, available in groups IIA, V, and X. Atherosclerosis is an arterial disease caused by inflammation and plaque buildup in the inner walls of blood vessels.
+This buildup can lead to swelling and eventual rupture of the vessels.
+Studies have shown elevated SPL2 levels in patients with both stable and unstable coronary artery disease.
+Elevated levels of this enzyme have been shown to predict an increased risk of future cardiovascular events such as heart attacks and strokes.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.